course-dprep/Airbnb-curfew-impact/README.md

 ## About

-The people who have contributed to this repository are Julia Donkers, Tayfun Ozcan, Quinten de Putter, Sam van de Ven and Jeroen Maagdenberg.
+The people who have contributed to this repository are Tayfun Ozcan, Quinten de Putter, Sam van de Ven and [Jeroen Maagdenberg](github.com/jeroenmaagdenberg).
 They are all students of the Master Marketing Analytics at Tilburg University.